 Data science involves the unification of statistics, data analysis, machine learning and their related methods to understand and analyse real world challenges.
 Take your data analysis to the next level and talk to us.

-The DARE ARC Industrial Transformation Training Centre brings together some of Australia’s leading academics to train the next generation of data scientist, and improve the use of Australia’s resources with data driven insights.
+The DARE Centre brings together some of Australia’s leading academics, with expertise across a range of fields, to train the next generation of data scientist, and improve the use of Australia’s resources with data driven insights.